 The key benefits realized by the successful application of the BCG Matrix provide:

-- Clear guidance for each quadrant in terms of the approach to investment and support of business units (or brands or products).
+- Help to create a strategic approach for investment and support of business units (or brands or products).

 - Timely and appropriate strategic decision-making.

-- Reputable and long-standing strategic model that has proved robust over time and significant changes in the competitive environment.
+- The set-up of the strategic model has proved robust over time and significant changes in the competitive environment.

-- Quantifiable basis for allocating resources across business units, based upon competitive position and market opportunity.
+- The quantifiable basis to allocate resources to business units, based upon competitive position and market opportunity.

 BCG Matrix Planning & Set-up